slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"The lust for comfort murders the passions of the soul."
 -- Kahlil Gibran*
+- which do you want - the pain of stayng where you are, or the pain of growth?
 -->

 > *"If you think adventure is dangerous, try routine.
 It’s lethal."